OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

-Notice the `Root detected` message in the `onCreate` method and the various methods called in the the `if`-statement before which perform the actual root checks.
+Notice the `Root detected` message in the `onCreate` method and the various methods called in the `if`-statement before which perform the actual root checks.
 Also note the `This is unacceptable...` message from the first method of the class, `private void a`.
 Obviously, this is where the dialog box gets displayed.
 There is a `alertDialog.onClickListener` callback set in the `setButton` method call which is responsible for closing the application via `System.exit(0)` after successful root detection.
 Using Frida, we can prevent the app from exiting by hooking the callback.

 The onClickListener implementation for the dialog button doesn't to much: